GSA/ficam-playbooks/_fpki/2_fpki_cas.md

 ### Federal Common Policy Certification Authority

-The _Federal Common Policy CA_ may be referred to as the _FCPCA_, or as _COMMON_ in documents.
-As the FPKI root and trust anchor for the Federal Government, the FCPCA supports government person trust and a small number of agency intranet enterprise devices, including [Personal Identity Verification (PIV) credentials](../../piv#what-is-piv){:target="_blank"}.
+The _Federal Common Policy CA_ may be referred to as the _FCPCAG2_, or as _COMMON_ in documents.
+As the FPKI root and trust anchor for the Federal Government, the FCPCAG2 supports government person trust and a small number of agency intranet enterprise devices, including [Personal Identity Verification (PIV) credentials](../../piv#what-is-piv){:target="_blank"}.
 The FCPCA's design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

-A few commercial vendors include the FCPCA root certificate in the commercial-off-the-shelf (COTS) products' [Trust Stores](../trust-stores/).
+A few commercial vendors include the FCPCAG2 root certificate in the commercial-off-the-shelf (COTS) products' [Trust Stores](../trust-stores/).
 This enables Federal Government systems to trust person and enterprise device certificates issued by FPKI CAs.
-It is possible to add the FCPCA root certificate to trust stores for _government-managed_ devices and servers, if it's not available by default.
+It is possible to add the FCPCAG2 root certificate to trust stores for _government-managed_ devices and servers, if it's not available by default.

-{% include alert-warning.html content="The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft and Adobe.
-Other platforms, such as Mozilla and Apple, do not include the FCPCA by default. " %}
+{% include alert-warning.html content="The FCPCAG2 root certificate is included in the trust stores for some platforms such as Adobe.
+Other platforms, such as Microsoft, Mozilla and Apple, do not include the FCPCA by default. " %}

 ### Federal Bridge Certification Authority